 The Melbourne CSHE and LH Martin Institute maintain good relations with a small group of influential higher education reporters and media, which include the influential Higher Education supplement of The Australian, The Conversation, Campus Review and relative newcomer Campus Morning Mail.
 These relations have helped promote us as go‐to experts on matters affecting tertiary education … It would be beneficial for the overall reputation of the Centre that these relations are maintained and, in some cases, built further.

-As the Australian‘s higher education editor, Hare was seen by Centre management as a strategic ally.
+As the Australian‘s HE editor, Hare was seen by Centre management as a strategic ally.
 The fact that she had misreported my critique, and the concerns I was raising about it, didn’t seem to count.
 Part of my problem, it emerged, was that Hare too was a firm believer in the OECD metrics I’d been calling unreliable.
-In her view, even in countries like Portugal, governments invested far more than in Australia, in the only way that counted: as a share of GDP.
+In her view, even in countries like Portugal, governments invested far more than in Australia in a way that really mattered: as a share of GDP.
 And at the time, many leaders and experts in the sector – including some at our own Centre – seemed happy to concur.

-But the problem was simple: if each country spent 1% of GDP each year, real spending growth in Australia soon outpaces many others, particularly countries such as Italy or Portugal.
+But the problem was simple, and inescapable: if each country spent 1% of GDP each year, real spending growth in Australia soon outpaces many others, particularly countries such as Italy or Portugal.
 In the metrics people kept citing, Australia’s GDP growth masked its spending growth.
-Portugal’s lack of GDP growth masked its lack of spending growth.
+And Portugal’s lack of GDP growth masked its lack of spending growth.
 So any claim that Portugal spends more as a share of GDP meant little.

 The following year I lost my job at the Institute (others were to follow).
 This brought my association with the Centre to a rather abrupt end.
 But later in 2017 I would learn that the Centre had made Hare an Honorary Fellow.